bigfix/developer.bigfix.com/site/reference/types/bes-action.md

 # temporal distribution of &lt;bes action&gt; : time interval

-Returns the &amp;lt;time interval&amp;gt; over which the execution (and file downloads) of this action will be distributed.
+Returns the &lt;time interval&lt; over which the execution (and file downloads) of this action will be distributed.

 # time issued of &lt;bes action&gt; : time